SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-msbuild.md

 You can check which files the scanner will analyze by looking in the file .sonarqube\out\sonar-project.properties after MSBuild has finished.

 **Using SonarScanner for .NET with a Proxy**
-On build machines that connect to the Internet through a proxy server you might experience difficulties connecting to SonarQube.
+On build machines that connect to the Internet through a proxy server you might experience difficulties connecting to {instance}.
 To instruct the Java VM to use the system proxy settings, you need to set the following environment variable before running the SonarScanner for .NET:

 ```bash
 SONAR_SCANNER_OPTS = "-Djava.net.useSystemProxies=true"